 When it comes to picking a tax CPA to work with, here are a few things we believe at Acuity:

 - We believe that people and processes are just as important as technology.

-- We were fully remote even before the 2020 quarantine, because we believe that companies should work with the small business CPA that makes the most sense for their business and their industry — not just one that’s located near them.
+- We are fully remote, even before the pandemic!
+We believe that companies should work with the tax CPA that makes the most sense for their business and their industry — not just one that’s located near them.